Olympus TG-5 vs Panasonic FZ1000 II

 It is notable that the FZ1000 II has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The TG-5 does not feature such an accessory-socket.

-Both the TG-5 and the FZ1000 II are recent models that are part of the current product line-up.
-The TG-5 replaced the earlier Olympus TG-4, while the FZ1000 II followed on from the Panasonic FZ1000.
+The FZ1000 II is a recent model that features in the current product line-up of Panasonic.
+In contrast, the TG-5 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the TG-5 was succeeded by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 Review summary: Olympus TG-5 vs Panasonic FZ1000 II

 So what conclusions can be drawn?
 Is there a clear favorite between the Olympus TG-5 and the Panasonic FZ1000 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Olympus Tough TG-5:

 - Faster burst: Shoots at higher frequency (20 vs 12 flaps/sec) to capture the decisive moment.